-NOTICE IS HEREBY GIVEN that an annual general and special meeting (the "Meeting") of the holders ("Shareholders") of subordinate voting shares (the "Subordinate Voting Shares"), restricted voting shares (the "Restricted Voting Shares"), limited voting shares ("Limited Voting Shares", together with the Subordinate Voting Shares and the Restricted Voting Shares, the "Equity Shares") and multiple voting shares (the "Multiple Voting Shares", together with the Equity Shares, the "Company Shares") of Glass House Brands Inc. (the "Company") will be held at 11:00 a.m.
-(Pacific Time) on June 21, 2024 at 645 Laguna Road, Camarillo, California, 93012 for the following purposes:
+NOTICE IS HEREBY GIVEN that an annual and special meeting (the "Meeting") of the holders ("Shareholders") of subordinate voting shares (the "Subordinate Voting Shares"), restricted voting shares (the "Restricted Voting Shares"), limited voting shares ("Limited Voting Shares", together with the Subordinate Voting Shares and the Restricted Voting Shares, the "Equity Shares") and multiple voting shares (the "Multiple Voting Shares", together with the Equity Shares, the "Company Shares") of Glass House Brands Inc. (the "Company") will be held at 11:00 a.m.
+(Pacific Time) on June 20, 2025 at 645 Laguna Road, Camarillo, California, 93012 for the following purposes:

-- 1. to receive the audited annual financial statements of the Company for the year ended December 31, 2023, together with the report of the auditor thereon (the "Annual Financial Statements"); - 2. for all Shareholders other than holders of Limited Voting Shares, to elect directors of the Company for the ensuing year.
-For more information, see "Business to be Transacted at the Meeting Election of Directors" in the Company's management information circular dated May 20, 2024 (the "Information Circular"); - 3. to re-appoint the auditor of the Company for the ensuing year and to authorize the directors of the Company to fix the remuneration of the auditor.
-For more information, see "Business to be Transacted at the Meeting Appointment of Auditor" in the Information Circular; - 4. to consider and, if deemed advisable, pass an ordinary resolution, the full text of which is set forth in the Information Circular, approving, ratifying and confirming renewal of the Company's Equity Incentive Plan (as defined in the Information Circular) and approving the unallocated options, rights and other entitlements issuable thereunder; and - 5. to transact such other business as may properly be brought before the Meeting or any adjournment thereof.
+- 1. to receive the audited annual financial statements of the Company for the year ended December 31, 2024, together with the report of the auditor thereon (the "Annual Financial Statements"); - 2. for all Shareholders other than holders of Limited Voting Shares, to elect directors of the Company for the ensuing year.
+For more information, see "Business to be Transacted at the Meeting Election of Directors" in the Company's management information circular dated May 15, 2025 (the "Information Circular"); - 3. to re-appoint the auditor of the Company for the ensuing year and to authorize the directors of the Company to fix the remuneration of the auditor.
+For more information, see "Business to be Transacted at the Meeting Appointment of Auditor" in the Information Circular; - 4. for all shareholders other than Recipients (as defined in the Information Circular), to consider and, if deemed advisable, pass an ordinary resolution, the full text of which is reproduced as Schedule "B" of the Information Circular, approving, ratifying and confirming a one-time, fixed increase to the rolling 10% share reserve under the Company's Equity Incentive Plan (as defined in the Information Circular) and the granting of the Performance Awards (as defined in the Information Circular); and - 5. to transact such other business as may properly be brought before the Meeting or any adjournment thereof.

 Shareholders should refer to the Information Circular for more detailed information with respect to the matters to be considered at the Meeting.
 The Information Circular and other Meeting materials also contain important information with respect to voting your Company Shares and attending and participating at the Meeting.
+Shareholders are reminded to review all of the important information contained in the Information Circular and other Meeting materials before voting.

 The Company is using the notice-and-access system ("Notice-and-Access") under National Instrument 54-101 Communications with Beneficial Owners of Securities of a Reporting Issuer and National Instrument 51-102 Continuous Disclosure Obligations to distribute this Notice of Meeting and the Information Circular to Shareholders, as well as the Annual Financial Statements and accompanying management's discussion and analysis thereon.
 Notice-and-Access allows the Company to post electronic versions of its proxy- related materials on SEDAR+ and on the Company's website, rather than mailing paper copies to Shareholders.
 This alternative means of distribution of the Company's proxy-related materials is more environmentally friendly by reducing paper use, and also reduces printing and mailing costs of the Company.
-Note that Shareholders still have the right to request paper copies of the proxy-related materials posted online by the Company under Notice-and-Access if they so choose.
+Note that Shareholders still have the right to request paper copies of the proxyrelated materials posted online by the Company under Notice-and-Access if they so choose.